octoml/octoml-profile/README.md

 - onnxrt-cuda
 - onnxrt-tensorrt

+PyTorch
+- torch-eager-cpu
+- torch-eager-cuda
+- torch-inductor-cpu
+- torch-inductor-cuda

-If no backends are specified while creating the `RemoteInferenceSession(backends: List[str])`, the default backends `g4dn.xlarge/onnxrt-cuda` and `r6i.large/onnxrt-cpu` are used for the session.
+If no backends are specified while calling `remote_profile()`, then defaults are used, which are determined by the server.
+At the moment of writing, the default is `["r6i.large/torch-eager-cpu", "g4dn.xlarge/torch-eager-cuda", "g4dn.xlarge/torch-inductor-cuda"]`.

 ### Uncompiled segments